JeanChristopheMorinPerso/rez-pip/docs/source/plugins.rst

    We encourage you to try them out and report any issues you might find.

+   If you create your own plugins, expect them to break when you update rez-pip's minor version.
+The plugin system is still in its early stages and we will probably release breaking changes in the future.

 rez-pip can be extended using plugins.
 Plugins can be used to do various things, such as modifying packages (both metadata and files), etc.